rolandjlevy/js-sliders-game/notes.md

 Title:

-1️⃣2️⃣3️⃣ Play my Sliders [Game] with Leader Board!
+1️⃣2️⃣3️⃣ [GAME] Play this Sliders game with Leader Board!
 4️⃣5️⃣6️⃣

 # Sliders Game

 Hey everyone!
-This game took about 6 days to create in my spare time.
+This brain-teaser game took about 6 days to create in my spare time.
 It's really fun to play - I challenge you to beat the highest score in the Leader Board.

 ### Features
 - Leader board scores saved on the back-end with Firebase
 - Includes Help section
 - Mobile friendly
+- Made purely with JavaScript and CSS - no React, Vue etc...
 - Many thanks to @Jp2323 for [this Firebase tutorial](https://repl.it/@Jp2323/firebase)

 ### Instructions